 In the spirit of unity and promoting longevity through the DoE International Award, the concept of PCYC Queensland Dukes Games was born.

 The PCYC Queensland Dukes Games are a celebration of the hard work and commitment it takes to complete an Award.
 A day of challenges will focus on the four Award sections of Skills, Voluntary Service, Physical Recreation and Adventurous Journey.
-The aim is to bring together PCYC Queensland DoE participants from across the state for a fun day of skill, teamwork and adventure.
+The aim is to bring together 12 teams of PCYC Queensland DoE participants from across the state for a fun day of skill, teamwork and adventure.

 Award Centres operating under PCYC Queensland from across the state will nominate teams to compete and connect.
 PCYC Bundaberg was chosen as the venue for the inaugural Games, as they operate one of the longest and most successful PCYC Queensland DoE programs, The Blazers, who are well loved and supported by their community.
 As a host they have plenty to share, showcase and celebrate.
 It is believed the exposure and demonstration of support will improve morale, and in-turn, grow the inclusivity of the Award.